What qualifications do I need to apply to The Graduate School at UNCP?

 - a GPA of at least a 3.0 on all undergraduate work taken in the senior year.

-- obtain three recommendations (online through application system);
+- obtain three recommendations (online through application system; recommendations are not required for MBA applicants);

 - pay the application fee, and